FaveDA/LITA/README.md

 ### Project Overview
 ---
-This Data Analysis project aims to generate insight into the sales performance of the E commerce project over the past year.
-By analyzing the various parameters in the data received we seek to gather enough insight to make reasonable decisions which then enable us to tell compelling stories around our data from the insight gotten and to know the best performance from our data.
+This Data Analysis project aims to extract valuable insights and knowlegde frOm data to enhance decision-making, optimize processes and drive business growth.
+Through various techniques including visualization, summary statistics and frequency distribution.
 ### Data Sources
 ---
 The primary source of Data used here is Data Sale.csv and this is an open source data than can be freely downloaded from an open source online such as Kaggle or FRED or any other data repository site.